Alessa-mo/CDT/README.md

   - **General Scenario Selection**: Code for general scenario data selection.
   - **Special Scenario Selection**: Code for specific scenario data selection.

+- **[data](data)**: This folder includes the data used in the paper.

-## How to Use
+## 🚀Usage

 1. **Tagging Instructions**: To annotate a dataset, use the code provided in the `tag_annotate` folder.
 First, execute the Python script `annotate.py` to assign capability tags to the datasets.
 Next, run the script `postprocess_tag.py` to clean and refine the annotations.
-Finally, execute `combine_tags.py` to combine all the tags across the three dimensions: cognition, domain, and task.
+Finally, execute `merge_tags.py` to combine all the tags across the three dimensions: cognition, domain, and task.

 2. **Dataset Evaluation**: Given a dataset that has already been annotated with capability tags, use the python file in the `dataset_evaluation` folder to compute the Balance and Coverage metrics.